 Why Should Your Child be Screened?

 The purpose of a screening is to find out if there are areas of concern that need evaluation.
-All screenings are FREE of charge and last about a fifteen minutes.
+All screenings are FREE of charge and last about fifteen minutes.

 If the screening indicates your child does not demonstrate any areas of concern, then no further action is needed at this time.